 If your brake vibrates, this can be an indication that the rotors need to be machined to a fine finish.
 The rotors are the parts of the system that the brake pads push against to produce the friction that stops your car.
 If the rotors do not have a smooth surface, the surface area available for the brake pads to use is diminished and your braking power is greatly reduced.

-Need to have your brakes checked?
+Need to get a brake check in Buda TX?
 Reliable Automotive offers free brake checks at any of our three locations.
 Call today to make an appointment at one of our Kyle, Buda, or San Marcos auto shops.